Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Experimental Results

-Hyper-parameter optimization (HO) is the process of finding a best set of hyper-parameter values that cannot be learned using the training data alone \cite{franceschi2018bilevel}.
-An HO problem can be formulated as a bilevel optimization problem; the outer objective $f(\m{y}^*(\m{x});\mc{D}^{\text{val}})$ aims to minimize the validation loss with respect to the hyper-parameters $\m{x}$, and the inner objective $g(\m{x},\m{y};\mc{D}^{\text{tr}})$ gives a learning algorithm by minimizing the training loss with respect to the model parameters $(\m{x}, \m{y})$. \paragraph{Setting.} We simulate \textit{online hyper-parameter learning for dynamic regression} as follows: the players (follower and leader) sequentially receive data feature vectors and then predict each label and hyper-parameters.
-We focus on the problem of online (regularized) regression, where at each round $t$, new samples $(\m{a}_t, b_t) \in \mc{D}_t:= \{\mc{D}^{\text{val}}_t, \mc{D}^{\text{tr}}_t\}$ for $t=1, \ldots T$ are received with $\m{a}_t \in \mb{R}^{d_2}$ being the feature vector and $b_t \in \mb{R}$ being the corresponding label.
-All algorithms are compared in dynamic environments, where the potential correct decision can change abruptly.
-Specifically, we consider an $S$-stage scenario where $(\m{x}_s^*,\m{y}_s^*(\m{x}_s^*))$ are potentially best decisions for $s$-th stage, i.e., for all $s\in[S]$:
+Hyperparameter optimization (HO) is the process of finding the best set of hyperparameters that cannot be learned using the training data alone \citep{franceschi2018bilevel}.
+An HO problem can be formulated as a BO problem.
+The outer objective, $f(\m{y}^*(\m{x});\mc{D}^{\text{val}})$, aims to minimize the validation loss concerning the hyperparameters $\m{x}$.
+Meanwhile, the inner objective, $g(\m{x},\m{y};\mc{D}^{\text{tr}})$, minimizes the training loss concerning the model parameters $\m{y}$.